-The theoretical GPCD for 2020 absent impacts of the fire was also calculated and is summarized in PID Table 5-A. The modified GPCD was determined by reducing system loss to the same percentage of system loss observed prior to the Camp Fire, resulting in 2018 GPCD.
-A 10 GPCD deduction for increased institutional/governmental use was applied so that adjusted GPCD would not reflect water demands of recovery related flushing activities.
+The adjustment to GPCD for impacts of the fire to system losses was also calculated and the result is summarized in PID Table 5-A. The modified GPCD was determined by reducing system loss to the same percentage of system loss observed prior to the Camp Fire, resulting in an additional adjustment of 141 GPCD.
+The 10 GPCD deduction for increased institutional/governmental use was added to the 141 GPCD for increased system losses, applied together so that adjusted GPCD would not reflect water demands of the fire itself, increase in system losses from damages, or recovery related flushing activities.
 The theoretical adjusted GPCD is equal to 208, which is under the 2020 confirmed target.